apache/usergrid/docs/user-management/activity.md

 to the user's activity stream for display as well as to the activity streams of any of the user's followers.

-Using App services APIs you can create, retrieve, update, and delete activity entities.
+Using Usergrid APIs you can create, retrieve, update, and delete activity entities.
 See You do not have access to view this node for descriptions of these APIs.